Fortress-Blast/Fortress-Blast/README.md

 The following powerups exist in the base version of this server mod:

-- Super Bounce - The user is forced to uncontrollably bunny hop for 5 seconds.
+- Super Bounce - The user is forced to uncontrollably bounce for 5 seconds.
 Air-strafing while this is active allows the user to build up speed.
 - Shock Absorber - The user gets 75% damage resistance and full knockback immunity for 5 seconds.
 - Super Speed - The user's speed is drastically increased, but gradually wears off over the course of 10 seconds.
 - Super Jump - The user is launched into the air and will resist the initial fall damage.
 Using this powerup immediately after jumping results in a higher launch.
 - Gyrocopter - The user has 25% gravity for 5 seconds.
-- Time Travel - The user cannot attack, but their speed is doubled and they are immune to all damage for 5 seconds.
-This allows for uncontested passage through or escape from challenging situations. *(In development)*
+- Time Travel - The user cannot attack, but their speed is doubled and they are immune to all damage for 5 seconds. *(In development)*

 The following powerups are planned for addition after release: